-Kid Rock Claims Michigan Senate Bid Is 'Not A Hoax'
+Kid Rock Says Michigan Senate Bid Is 'Not A Hoax'

 Earlier this week, Kid Rock, whose legal name is Robert James Ritchie, tweeted a picture of a "Kid Rock for US Senate" sign along with what appears to be a campaign website.

-So far, Ritchie has not filed a statement of candidacy with the Federal Election Commission.
+So far, Kid Rock has not filed a statement of candidacy with the Federal Election Commission.
 The Kid Rock for Senate website sells campaign-themed merchandise but directs to a Warner Bros. record label website to complete transactions.
-That site does not ask the questions campaign websites must ask, such as whether the donor is an American citizen.
+That site does not ask the questions that campaign websites must ask, such as whether the donor is an American citizen.
 The FEC says candidates must register if they raise or spend more than $5,000.

 In recent years, Kid Rock has become increasingly identified with conservative politics.
-Mitt Romney's 2012 presidential campaign used his song, "Born Free" as its campaign theme song.
+Mitt Romney's 2012 presidential campaign used his song, "Born Free" as its theme song.
 Earlier this year, he attended a dinner at the White House with President Trump and former Alaska Gov. Sarah Palin.

-While Kid Rock's hard living rock-and-roll lifestyle, which includes a sex tape and assault charges, would traditionally be considered a liability for a political candidate, the success of President Trump's campaign last year may encourage more unconventional candidates to run for office.
+While Kid Rock's hard-living rock 'n' roll lifestyle, which includes a sex tape and assault charges, would traditionally be considered a liability for a political candidate, the success of Trump's campaign last year may encourage more unconventional candidates to run for office.

-And a lot of what's adding fuel to the speculation is Trump's slim-but-surprising upset victory last year in Michigan.
+And a lot of what is adding fuel to the speculation is Trump's slim-but-surprising upset victory last year in Michigan.
 Republicans are hoping it's the start of a reversal of fortune in a state that typically sends Democrats to the Senate.

 Stabenow, who was first elected to the Senate in 2000, is not considered one of the Senate's most endangered Democrats in 2018.
 In a tweet, Stabenow, who plays guitar, gently poked fun at Kid Rock's statements and vowed to "keep doing what I do best: fighting for Michigan."